dibend/etc-mining-monitor/README.md

-# etc-mining-monitor
-Ethereum Classic Mining Payment Monitoring Email Sending Script.
-Got it!
-Here's the `README.md` with the example `config.py` included as part of the README, complete with placeholders for all the values.

 # Crypto Mining Payments Notification

 This project fetches crypto mining payment data, plots the payment amounts over time, and sends an email notification with the plot attached.